 Institutional Effectiveness is involved with strategic planning at the college.
 You can view the college strategic plans, including the SEM plan, on the College Initiatives website.

-The following three (3) reports will be written on a three-year rotating cycle.
-Together, these reports provide valuable information to help stakeholders make evidence-informed decisions.
+The following reports provide valuable information to help stakeholders make evidence-informed decisions.

 Economic Impact Study